iPhone 14 Series with Upgraded Features Launched in Nigeria

 Emma Okonji

-He said stocks for the iPhone 14 series were already available and called on Nigerians to patronise genuine iPhone products from authorised partners to avoid buying iPhones from grey market and unauthorized dealers in order to enjoy the full benefits of 24 months warrantee that is extended to authorised dealers and resellers of iPhones.
-He said iPhones bought outside of authorised distributors, dealers and resellers, would not be covered by warrantee and repairs of any kind.
+Ayoub explained that stocks for the iPhone 14 series were already available and called on Nigerians to patronise iConnect for Apple products and “to avoid buying the iPhone from the grey market and unauthorized resellers so they can enjoy the full benefits of 24 months warranty that is extended to verified Apple authorised resellers” .The iPhone bought outside of Apple Authorized reseller stores, would not be covered by the extended warranty offer.

-Speaking about the featutres, he said camera for the iPhone 14 Pro has been upgraded to 48 mega pixel and the screen also upgraded to give clearer and brighter views, adding that the processor is 20 times faster that the processor of the previous model, which makes it process information much faster.
-It comes with iOS16, which has lots of features that will interest the customers.

-Assistant Marketing Manager, RNDC Alliance West Africa, Mr. Kolawole Ogunwumi, said as an authorised value added distributor of Apple in West Africa, RNDC Alliance West Africa would continue to provide the necessary support for Apple distributors and resellers in Nigeria and other countries in West Africa, like iConnect, to help them grow and meet customers’ demands.
+Assistant Marketing Manager- Telco Africa for RNDC Alliance West Africa, Mr. Kolawole Ogunwumi, said as an authorised value-added distributor for Apple in West Africa, RNDC Alliance West Africa would continue to provide the necessary support for Apple Authorized resellers in Nigeria and other countries in West Africa, like iConnect, to help them grow and meet customers’ demands.

-Speaking about the difference in the features between iPhone 14 Pro and iPhone 14 ProMax, Ogunwumi said: “The iPhone 14 Pro Max comes with larger screen size and customers who love big screen size, will go for the iPhone 14 ProMax.
-It equally comes with safety features that send distress messages out when the phone user is difficult situation that demands for help.”
+Speaking about the difference in the features between iPhone 14 Pro and iPhone 14 ProMax, Ogunwumi said: “The iPhone 14 Pro Max comes with a larger 6.7″ screen size and customers who love larger screen sizes for the ultimate iPhone experience, will go for the iPhone 14 ProMax. .”

-He said the newly launched iPhone 14 series remained the most advanced iPhones in recent times, and encouraged Nigerians to grab them and get advanced experiences from them.
+He added that the iPhone 14 series is the most advanced iPhone line up, and encouraged Nigerians to purchase them and get the very best experiences Apple has to offer.

-According to him, the iPhone 14 Pro Max comes with dual-led, dual-tone flash for brighter pictures, with 6.1 inches screen size, while the iPhone 14 Pro Max also comes with dual-led, dual-tone flash for brighter pictures, with 6.7 inches screen size.